btrask/stronglink/SUBSTANCE.md

 - Header files
 	- Use them properly for keeping your public and private interfaces separate
 		- Aside: any language that uses keywords like `public` and `private` to determine visibility instead of placement/scoping is bad
-	- You should probably have one header for a collection of `.c` files
-		- Not one header per `.c`
+	- `.h` to `.c` does not have to be a one-to-one mapping
+		- Coalesce headers for a library or module
+		- Split out large implementation files behind the scenes
 	- `static` functions in headers are always hacks
 		- Not all hacks are bad, just keep it in mind
 - Pointers